Henry Howard, Earl of Surrey: Burial

 Surrey was first buried in Church of All Hallows in Tower Street, although in 1614 his remains were moved to St Michael the Archangel's Church, Framlingham, Suffolk, where his spectacular painted alabaster tomb survives, richly decorated with the coats of arms and heraldic animals of the Howard and De Vere families.
 The tomb was erected by order of Surrey's youngest son, the Earl of Northampton.
-Lady Frances, Surrey's wife, although she was buried at Framlingham after her death in 1577, her remains were subsequently placed alongside those of her husband in the new tomb.
+Although she was buried at Framlingham after her death in 1577, the remains of Lady Frances, Surrey's wife, were subsequently placed alongside those of her husband in the new tomb.

 The Latin inscription on the Earl's tomb refers to Surrey as being the son of the 2nd Duke of Norfolk, technically a new creation, but treated for all practical purposes as a recreation of the forfeited title held by Surrey's great-grandfather, the 1st Duke, therefore both the 2nd and 3rd Duke would be numbered correctly.

 Surrey's tomb is not a religious example, unlike his father's tomb which is richly decorated with religious iconography, but rather extolling the virtues of its subjects.
 Effigies of his two sons kneel at the foot and at the head his three daughters.

 In the 1970s the funerary monument was in very poor state of preservation, sagging in the centre and with the ends collapsing.
 The restoration of the tomb was entrusted to John Green.
 During the restoration and cleaning, it was found that there were holes of the dowel where a coronet had once been placed (not worn on the head, since Surrey died in disgrace).
 A new coronet was made of lead casting with large fish weights for the baubles, painted, gilded, and placed in position.